Did you know that in the United States, there are nearly as many people with college degrees as there are with criminal records?

 - When in doubt, and if it’s possible, meet with the financial aid department of the school you’re planning to attend.

 As far as private loans go, it’s not impossible for an ex-offender to get one.
 It’s just not as easy when you have a record that is less than ten years old.
-Ex-felons can get credit cards if they have decent credit, so putting classes on the card is a possibility—just make sure it makes financial sense for you.
+Ex-felons can get credit cards if they have decent credit, so putting classes on the card is a possibility—just make sure it is financially feasible.
 As long as you’re qualified for the FAFSA, you’ll be eligible to get school loans and grants.

 There are not any scholarships that are specifically for ex-felons, but there are many scholarship opportunities open to the public that ex-felons can apply for.
 Some require essay writing while others have different sets of rules.
 Speak with an advisor from the financial aid department of your chosen school.